 - Look at your “I applied to” list again.
 Check that the schools on your “best fit college” application list have received all of your application materials.
 Also, “Consider updating your list of colleges, in case you missed a couple that might fit well,” recommends John B. Boshoven, College Counseling Coordinator for Ann Arbor Public Schools.
 In case you need it, here is a list of colleges with late application deadlines.

 - Contact your admissions representative to politely ask if he or she can give you any information about how you can improve your application.
-(Make sure you read the deferral letter carefully before you call.)
+(Make sure you read the deferral letter/email/website carefully before you call.
+For example, here are the University of Michigan guidelines for postponed applicants.)
 Ask if the school will accept any additional materials, such as a letter of recommendation or an art portfolio.
 If they will, send them.
 Be polite, grateful, and brief in your conversation.

 - Write a letter or college deferral essay.
 Mention your strong attributes, fit for the college and potential contributions.
 Say you will attend if accepted (if that is true).
 Mention what has changed since you applied–any new extracurriculars, awards, projects, etc.